Screentime: History

 The company was formed by Bob Campbell and Des Monaghan with Capital Investment Group in 1996.
 Screentime's first production was New Zealand talk show 5.30 with Jude on TV One which ran for three seasons.

 In 1999, Screentime bought the format rights to talent competition Popstars from its New Zealand creator, and went on to sell and co-produce adaptations of the format internationally.
 In 2002, it was estimated that Screentime earned 20 percent of revenue generated from Popstars: The Rivals.

+In April 2001, Screentime's New Zealand production division Screentime New Zealand had merged with Auckland-based New Zealand production company Communicado, a well-known New Zealand independent production house established in 1983 by media executive & journalist Neil Roberts, alongside co-founders Murray Roberts, Garry McAlpine and Robin Scholes, & Screentime New Zealand was renamed to Screentime-Communicado with Communicado's executive Alan Withrington and its co-founder Robin Scholes joining the newly merged Screentime's New Zealand production division Screentime Communicado as joint-managers & co-presidents of Screentime's newly merged production arm Screentime Communicado while Communicado's Paul Holmes & Karen Soich joined the Australian production company Screentime and became board members of its newly merged New Zealand production division Screentime Communicado.